radam0/Hive/README.md

 B-Tree (default) : when data cardinality is high (uniqueness of data values in a table example, id will have many)a, we use B-Tree

+--Other File Formats and Compression i)GZip Compression ii)BZip2 Compression iii)Snappy Compression iv)LZO Compression

+BZip2 creates the smallest compressed output, but with the highest CPU overhead.
+GZip is next in terms of compressed size versus speed.
+Hence, if disk space utilization and I/O overhead are concerns, both are attractive choices.
+LZO and Snappy create larger files but are much faster, especially for decompression.
+They are good choices if disk space and I/O overhead are less important than rapid decompression of frequently read data.